Zowe-Java-SDK/ZosShell/README.md

     cd <arg>                - where arg is a dataset value or empty clear                   - clear the shell of all history h | help                - list commands
     history <arg>           - where arg is optional and indicates the number to display from bottom
+    hostname                - display current hostname connection
     !n                      - where n is a number, to execute command number n in history list
     !string                 - will execute the last history command starting with that “string” !!                      - will execute the last history command